bitst0rm-pub/Formatter/README.md

 ```
 {
     // Enable debug mode to view errors in the console; [type: bool]
-    // Any changes might need a restart to get applied.
+    // Any changes might require a restart to take effect.
     "debug": false,

-    // Auto open console panel whenever formatting failed; [type: bool]
+    // Auto open the console panel whenever formatting failed; [type: bool]
     // This is especially useful when combined with "debug": true,
     "open_console_on_failure": false,

-    // Display results on status bar; [type: bool]
+    // Display results on the status bar; [type: bool]
     "show_statusbar": true,

     // A set of directories where executable programs are located; [type: dict{str:list[str]}]
     // It can be absolute paths to module directories, python zipfiles.
     // Any environment variables like PATH, PYTHONPATH, GEM_PATH, TMPDIR etc.
     // can be added here.
-    // This option is similar to 'export PYTHONPATH="/path/to/my/site-packages"'
+    // This option is similar to running 'export PYTHONPATH="/path/to/my/site-packages"'
     // from terminal.
-But it is only temporary and will take effect
+But it is only temporary and will only apply
-    // for the current formatting session only.
+    // for the current formatting session.
-    // Non-existent environment directories and files are silently ignored.
+    // Non-existent environment directories and files will be silently ignored.
     // This option can be ommitted, but for python and ruby you probably need
     // to add it, either permanently via ~/.bashrc, ~/.zshrc, ~/.profile or here.
     "environ": {